fansi-sifan/Brookings-Metro-Mapper/README.md

 The first three "Step 1" subparts are mandatory in order to proceed (Steps 1A, 1B, 1C).
 Mark those three subparts **in order** from top to bottom and then press "Show Data" to display map.

+* 1A = select whether you want to use a data warehouse dataset or upload your own
+* 1B = upload your dataset / select from data wharehouse dropdown
+* 1C = Is your dataset on county level, or metro level?

 ### Avoid Common Error Triggers: